AidasBat/HUMUS-Net/README.md

 | ------------------------------------------------------------------------------------------- | ---------- | ---------- | -------- |
 | **HUMUS-Net**                                                                               | **0.8871** | **0.0265** | **31.9** |

-- Cross-domain evaluation on fastMRI datasets shows HUMUS-Net achieves reasonable generalization from knee to brain
+- Cross-domain evaluation on fastMRI datasets shows HUMUS-Net achieves reasonable generalization from knee to brain.

 Slice 08 reconstruction and error map: